Skip to main content

 Code style

 Mission Control: Follow the existing patterns.
 Zustand for state, usePanelParams for configure panels, selectors for subscriptions.
 Tailwind for styling.
 No CSS modules.
-Drone Agent: Use structlog for logging, asyncio for async code, Pydantic for config models.
+Drone Agent (Python): Use structlog for logging, asyncio for async code, Pydantic for config models.
 Type hints on all function signatures. black for formatting.
+Drone Agent (Rust): Format with cargo fmt, lint with cargo clippy, and keep the IPC wire contracts defined in the ados-protocol crate as the single source of truth.

 Getting help